shankarj67/30DaysOfFLCode/README.md

 - [Programming Differential Privacy](https://programming-dp.com/) - An open source book about differential privacy, for programmers.

 - [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf) - A foundational text that delves into the theoretical aspects of differential privacy, exploring its principles and practical applications in safeguarding individual data.

+- [Data Privacy Handbook] - A short guide from the Utrecht University on data privacy regulations and classical techniques used to make the data private like de-indetification through ommision and other statistical methods.

 ### Games & Simulations